Code-Institute-Submissions/SamLookingGlass-FullStack-eCommerce/README.md

 1. Admin is able to create/edit/delete entries on the categorys.
 2. Admin is able to create/edit/delete entries on the products.
+3. Admin is able to create/edit/delete entries on the cart_intermediary.
-3. User is able to create an account and login.
+4. User is able to create an account and login.
+5. User is able to reset password.
-4. User is able update account information on the backend.
+6. User is able update account information on the backend.
+7. The web application is mobile responsive and is able to rescale accordiing on mobiles, tablets and computers.

 # 5. Deployment
 #### (i) Development Process